milos-pujic/cypress-cucumber-e2e-tests/README.md

 ## Local Kubernetes Environment with minikube

-Before you proceed, you should install and configure minikube using [this guide](./docs/minikube-guide.md).
+Before you proceed, you should setup and start minikube using [this guide](./docs/minikube-setup.md).

 After minikube has been properly installed and started on your machine, open the terminal inside `<local_path>\cypress-cucumber-e2e-tests` and use the following command: